 Physics 2.5 Radioactivity

 To support Year 12 students studying atomic and nuclear physics, UC collaborates with Arts Centre Education (formerly Rutherford's Den) to provide a curriculum-linked set of activities.
 In June/July 2019 we trialled a co-location of Rutherford’s Den educational programme alongside our radioactivity workshops.
-That arrangement received very positive feedback and we are thrilled to be able welcome the team back to UC in 2020.
+That arrangement received very positive feedback and we are thrilled to have the team back at UC in 2022.

 To make full use of the workshop and the Arts Centre Education session we recommend that your students have done at least some of the work for the Physics 2.5 standard.